 Through baptism, we enter the mystery of God’s life and begin our welcome into the family of God, the Church.
-Baptism should be arranged through Fr James.
+Baptism should be arranged through Fr Peter.
 Please contact him for details and to arrange a suitable time.
 Parents wishing to have their child baptised will be expected to take part in a parish preparation programme.

 FIRST RECONCILIATION AND FIRST COMMUNION

 The Celebration of these Sacraments takes place in school year 3 (the year in which children reach the age of 8), or later.
 Our parish preparation programme begins in the autumn and details of how to register are published in the weekly newsletter in August/September.
 Parents are encouraged to take an active part in their child’s preparation for these sacraments.

 Confirmation completes our baptism and makes us full members of the Church, committed to being witnesses to Christ in the world.
 The current age for Confirmation in our diocese is during school year 10 (the year in which young people reach the age of 15), or above.
 Those being confirmed will be invited to take part in a parish preparation programme.
 For details of the next Parish Programme please contact Fr Peter.

 Except in a few special circumstances when a dispensation is given by the bishop to marry in a non-Catholic church, a Catholic must celebrate marriage in a Catholic church.
 Couples are usually required to give six months notice of their intention to marry.
 It is important to contact Fr Peter to arrange a date for the wedding before making any other arrangements.
 Couples will be expected to attend a preparation programme.